 Beaujolais Nouveau pairing presents an interesting challenge with its bright, fruity flavors and fresh acidity.
 While many opt to enjoy the wine with a Thanksgiving turkey, a few team members at InnoVint have lovely traditions and recipes to pair.

 “If I’m picking up a few bottles after work.
 I’ll usually prepare something simple for dinner that night – sauteéd swiss chard and mushrooms over quick pressure-cooker polenta comes together in under 30 minutes.
 I might even get a little crazy and top it with a poached egg!
-So that, with a glass (or three) of Beaujolais Nouveau and a new season of The Crown to catch up on, sounds like a perfect Thursday evening during the pandemic.”
+So that, with a glass (or three) of Beaujolais Nouveau paired with Netflix shows, sounds like a perfect Thursday evening.”